backupify/backupify_styleguides/RubyStyleguide.md

 * The names of predicate methods (methods that return a boolean value) should end in a question mark. (i.e. `Array#empty?`).

-* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, modify global state, etc.) should end with an exclamation mark.
+* The names of potentially "dangerous" methods (i.e. methods that modify the class's state, the arguments, `exit!`, modify global state, etc.) should end with an exclamation mark.
 Bang methods should only exist if a non-bang method exists.
 (More on this).

 ## Classes